wucdbm/menu-builder-bundle/README.md

 ## Upcoming / TODO

-- TODO: Make it possible to run the import routes after composer update/install, more or less like assets:install runs
 - TODO: Take Symfony\Component\Routing\Route::$requirements and save them to the route.
 When creating a MenuItem, use a select box instead of a text input based on the values.
 Try to explode('|', $requirements).
 - TODO: Add filter for absolute urls
 - TODO: Edit links in menus